-Yellow leaves on strawberry plants can be caused by a lack of nitrogen, overwatering or pest attack.
-To help the strawberry plants recover prune off old yellow leaves, give it a feed of liquid nitrogen fertilizer, add pelleted chicken manure and move it to a sunny position.
-Check for aphids or scale and treat them with neem oil.
+Yellow leaves on strawberry plants can be caused by nitrogen deficiency, overwatering or pest attack.
+To help the strawberry plants recover prune off the yellow leaves, give it a feed of liquid nitrogen fertilizer, add pelleted chicken manure and move it to a sunny position.
+Check for aphids or scale and treat them with Neem oil.

 Yellow leaves on strawberry plants can be easily fixed once you figure out the cause.
 This article will explore the top causes of yellow leaves on strawberry plants and what to do to fix it.